HDest-Community/Oops-all-blank/README.md

 ### Usage
 ---
-- Replacement class is controlled via tha `oab_replacement` CVar.
+- Replacement class is controlled via the `oab_replacement` CVar.
 It's the class name of the actor that should replace all monsters.

 ### Notes
 ---